£36.00 £40.00

 TECHNICAL INFO

-Shimano Deore XT left and right bottom bracket cup set, hailing from Japan and in production from the 1980s to the 1990s (yet still new & unused after all this time).
-Made from steel and weighing in at 105 grams (for the pair).
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Deda Elementi 250 drop handlebars, hailing from Italy and in production during the 1990s (yet still new & unused after all this time!).
+Made from aluminium and weighing in at 275 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW